Skip to main content

 All students will also receive guidance from the DNP Specialty Coordinator.
 The Coordinator will assist with student inquiries specific to the area of specialty.

 DNP students will select a qualified faculty member with Graduate Faculty Status to develop their plan of study according to program guidelines and to serve as the DNP project advisor.
-This will be completed during the Nurs 850 course.
+This will be completed during the NURS 850 course.

-6. For M.S. option a (thesis), DNP and Ph.D. students only: the thesis committee chair, the DNP project chair(s) or the Ph.D. dissertation chair will be the person who will chair the final oral examination.
+• The thesis committee chair, the DNP project chair(s) or the Ph.D. dissertation chair will be the person who will chair the final oral examination.

 Students may request to change the faculty advisor by submitting a written request to the Graduate School.